 Less than a month after the Ombudsman decision, Archer Bramley went into a Creditor’s Voluntary Liquidation, and by August 2016, the company had been dissolved.

 Click the button below to see an example of a Get Claims Advice claim that won THOUSANDS for an Archer Bramley client – one of many!See example claim

 Not directly as Archer Bramley Ltd is long-gone after going into insolvency proceedings in 2014.

 However, because they were regulated by the FCA, the advice they gave may have been covered by the FSCS.
-We’ve made thousands of FSCS claims on behalf of our clients, and if you want to make a claim over Archer Bramley’s advice on a No Win – No Fee* basis, speak to one of our experienced case assessors with a free call-back.
+We’ve made thousands of FSCS claims on behalf of our clients, and if you want to make a claim over Archer Bramley’s advice, speak to one of our experienced case assessors with a free call-back.